oegedijk/dash_oop_components/README.md

 ## Example:

-A similar dashboard has been deployed to [https://dash-oop-demo.herokuapp.com/](https://dash-oop-demo.herokuapp.com/)
+An example dashboard can be found at [github.com/oegedijk/dash_oop_demo](https://github.com/oegedijk/dash_oop_demo) and has been deployed to [https://dash-oop-demo.herokuapp.com/](https://dash-oop-demo.herokuapp.com/)

+Below is the code for similar but slightly simpler example.
+Full explanation for the dash_oop_demo dashboard can be found [in the documentation](https://oegedijk.github.io/dash_oop_components/Example.html)

 ### CovidPlots: a DashFigureFactory